 One of the sources of carbon dioxide is a flue gas.
 Flue gas is generated from the machinery that produces heat energy from the organic fuels.
-In most countries, the technology of carbon dioxide/ CO2 capture from flue gas was not adopted in to the chemical and manufacturing sectors.
+In most countries, the technology of carbon dioxide/ CO2 capture from flue gas was not adopted into the chemical and manufacturing sectors.
 Industrial growth in developing countries worries the environmentalist about the mass of flue gas generation and release into atmosphere without any treatment.
-In this situation, there is demand for an improvement in the technology that meets the low cost operation requirements of the companies who do not want to spend much money on the treatment process).
+In this situation, there is demand for an improvement in the technology that meets the low cost operation requirements of the companies (who do not want to spend much money on the treatment process).

-Liquid absorbent like potassium chromate (K2CO3) is used for removing the carbon dioxide by absorption operation and at room temperature, it exists in solid state.
+Liquid absorbent like potassium chromate (K2CrO4) is used for removing the carbon dioxide by absorption operation and at room temperature, it exists in solid state.
 The idea of using the solid form of potassium chromate as packed bed can give out some advantages over liquid operation like:

 - Avoiding the loss and leak of liquid sorbent in case of liquid operation which required a separator for recovery from carry over